cicomsa/codingExercises/README.md

 ## Exercise four

-An hourglass is defined as the follwing matrix:
+An hourglass is defined as the follwing shape:

 ```[1,2,3]```
   ```[3]```
 ```[1,2,3]```

-Find all the hourglasses in a given array.
+Find all the hourglasses in a given 2D 6x6 array.
 Calculate the sum of each individual hourglass, and return the sum value which is the highest out of all hourglasses.

 ## Exercise five